-how gentrification is destroying the london we live in
+how gentrification is destroying the cities we live in

-Is the London we love disappearing as gentrification and a housing crisis drive culture out?
+Is the London we love disappearing because of another wave of gentrification and a housing crisis are driving culture out?

 When I first moved to south London the area was run through with poverty, empty buildings, cheap rent, art students, and a plague of buildings that, if WOWOW weren't squatting them and turning them into thriving hives of artistic activity, had been boarded up by the council.